Powered by MOMENTUM MEDIA

 “I think with our code, particularly standard six, the broader impacts, the advice we give and what that does, considering the impact on the family, on the people, on the estate, all of these things, I don't think anyone else has really set up for this.
 I think as much as we want less regulation, I think protecting people in this space is really important … It's very difficult to undo aged care things.”

-While it is yet unclear on who will be allowed to provide aged care advice under the new legislation, Fradley argued that, due to the nature of financial advice, advisers are best positioned to serve in a client's best interest.
+While it is unclear who would be allowed to provide aged care advice under the new legislation, Fradley argued that financial advisers are better equipped to navigate the complexities of this space.

 “Whether it's just financial advisers or financial advisers and accountants or other professionals, and there's an accreditation that's universally accepted, I don't really have a specific opinion on that.
 Obviously I'd rather it just be financial advisers given broader circumstances.
 There's kind of limits that everyone else can't speak to that we can,” he said.